moorhen-coot/Moorhen/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

  - Along the bottom there is a tool drawer than can be expanded - do so.

-_Moorhen displays a toolbar with icons for modelling (with which you may already be familiar if you have used Coot)_
+_Moorhen displays a horizontal toolbar with icons for modelling (with which you may already be familiar if you have used Coot)_

 As you move the mouse over the icons in the toolbar, you will see a tooltip for that icon.